READ AN EBOOK WEEK

 Witness Impulse will release one more Cooper & Fry novel a month through to August 2014, with TWO releases a month in June and July.
-In fact, the second book, DANCING WITH THE VIRGINS, became available on 5th November, and the third Cooper & Fry novel BLOOD ON THE TONGUE on 3rd December.
-Book #4 BLIND TO THE BONES is due on 7th January.
-Watch out for the rest of the new covers.
-They're looking pretty good too!
+In fact, the second book, DANCING WITH THE VIRGINS, became available on 5th November, the third novel BLOOD ON THE TONGUE on 3rd December, Book #4 BLIND TO THE BONES on 7th January, and the 5th Cooper & Fry novel ONE LAST BREATH on 4th February.
+Coming up in March is THE DEAD PLACE, with SCARED TO LIVE due in April.

 To coincide with the release of BLACK DOG, Stephen Booth took part in a month-long 'virtual book tour' through October and November.